Grassroots anger at Johnson as Tories suffer ‘tough night’ at the polls

 “What began as a tremor in Chesham and Amersham, became an earthquake in North Shropshire, and is now an almighty shockwave that will bring this Conservative Government tumbling down,” he said.

-After full results were declared from 175 councils across England, Scotland and Wales, the Tories had lost control of 11 authorities and suffered a net loss of 317 councillors.
+After full results were declared from 194 councils across England, Scotland and Wales, the Tories had lost control of 12 authorities and suffered a net loss of more than 350 councillors.

-Labour had a net gain of eight councils and 177 seats, the Lib Dems had gained five councils and 166 councillors, and the Greens had put on 37 councillors.
+Labour had a net gain of nine councils and more than 220 seats, the Lib Dems had gained five councils and 161 councillors, and the Greens had put on at least 80 councillors.

 Register for free to continue reading